indimail/indimail-virtualdomains/.github/README-indimail.md

 # IndiMail Queue Mechanism

 IndiMail has multiple queues and the queue destination directories are also configurable.
-You can have one IndiMail installation cater to multiple instances having different properties / configuration.
+You can have one IndiMail installation serve multiple instances having different properties / configuration.
 To set up a new IndiMail instance requires you to just set few environment variables.
 Unlike qmail/netqmail, IndiMail doesn't force you to recompile each time you require a new instance.
 Multiple queues eliminates what is known as ['the silly qmail syndrome'](https://qmail.jms1.net/silly-qmail.shtml "silly-qmail-syndrome") and gives IndiMail the capability to perform better than a stock qmail installation.
 IndiMail's multiple queue architecture allows it to achieve tremendous inject rates using commodity hardware as can be read [here](http://groups.google.co.in/group/indimail/browse_thread/thread/f9e0b6214d88ca6d#).
 When you have massive injecting rates, your software may place multiple files in a single directory.
 This drastically reduces file system performance for few of the older filesystems.
 IndiMail avoids this by injecting your email in a queue consisting of multiple directories and mails distributed as evenly as possible across these directories.

-Balancing of emails across multiple queues is achieved by the programs [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) or [qmail-multi(8)](https://github.com/indimail/indimail-mta/wiki/qmail-multi.8). [qmail-multi(8)](https://github.com/indimail/indimail-mta/wiki/qmail-multi.8) allows the message to be passed through any filter defined by the <b>FILTERARGS</b> environment variable.
+Balancing of emails across multiple queues is achieved by the programs [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) or [qmail-multi(8)](https://github.com/indimail/indimail-mta/wiki/qmail-multi.8). [qmail-multi(8)](https://github.com/indimail/indimail-mta/wiki/qmail-multi.8) allows the message to be passed through any filter defined by the **FILTERARGS** environment variable.
 Any [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) frontend can use [qmail-multi(8)](https://github.com/indimail/indimail-mta/wiki/qmail-multi.8).
 The list of [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) frontends in IndiMail are

 1. [sendmail(1)](https://github.com/indimail/indimail-mta/wiki/sendmail.1)
 2. [qmail-inject(8)](https://github.com/indimail/indimail-mta/wiki/qmail-inject.8)